P1tt1cus/FiddySensor/README.md

 | GND    | GND   |
 | AOUT   | GPIO 34 |

-GPIO 34 is used because it's on ADC1, which works while WiFi is active (ADC2 pins don't).

 ### Calibration

 The sensor outputs a voltage inversely proportional to moisture.
 Default calibration values in `moisture_sensor.c`: